ceph/ceph/doc/rbd/rbd-replay.rst

 .. index:: Ceph Block Device; RBD Replay

-RBD Replay is a set of tools for capturing and replaying Rados Block Device (RBD) workloads.
+RBD Replay is a set of tools for capturing and replaying RADOS Block Device (RBD) workloads.
 To capture an RBD workload, ``lttng-tools`` must be installed on the client, and ``librbd`` on the client must be the v0.87 (Giant) release or later.
 To replay an RBD workload, ``librbd`` on the client must be the Giant